 Your Horse's Mouth

 One thing that is sometimes overlooked is the shape of the horse's mouth and dental condition.
-If you find your horse is having difficulty holding the bit, is lolling his tongue, tossing his head, or stiffening his jaw and poll, it may be because the bit is uncomfortable in its mouth.
-Some horses have shallow palates, thick tongues or other conformation that makes it difficult to carry some bits.
+If you find your horse is having difficulty holding the bit, is lolling its tongue, tossing its head, or stiffening his jaw and poll, it may be because the bit is uncomfortable in its mouth.
+Some horses have shallow palates, thick tongues, or other conformation that makes it difficult to carry some bits.
 Overgrown teeth and wolf teeth may interfere with the way the bit sits in the horse's mouth.
 A vet or equine dentist can help with dentition problems.
 It might take some trial and error to find a bit that is comfortable for your horse to carry.
 Consider a bitless bridle for hard fit horses.

 When choosing a bit for a new horse, consider what the horse has been ridden in before.
 It wouldn't be fair to use a long-shanked curb bit on a horse that has only ever been ridden in a snaffle and expect it to understand your aids completely.
 If the horse is used to a long-shanked curb, you might find the horse doesn't respond well—you might not have enough brakes—in a simple snaffle.

 This does not mean you cannot make a transition from one type of bit to the other.
 Horses that are ridden in a curb bit because they have learned to ignore a milder bit can be re-schooled.
 If for some reason you want to ride in a curb bit, you can school your horse to understand your aids with your considerate hands.

 Trying out different bits can get expensive if you have to buy each one.
 Either borrow bits to try or head to the consignment section of your tack shop.